Fuel Economy / MPG » 6

 A new eight-speed automatic does its part to bring the 2014 Jeep Grand Cherokee up to modern-day gas mileage numbers.
 Still, anyone truly looking for class-leading driving range will grok to the new Ecodiesel's 30-mpg highway ratings.

-The EPA's published figures to date only show the gas-guzzling Grand Cherokee SRT, at a lineup-worst 13 miles per gallon city, 19 miles per gallon highway, or 15 mpg combined.
+The EPA's published figures show the gas-guzzling Grand Cherokee SRT, at a lineup-worst 13 miles per gallon city, 19 miles per gallon highway, or 15 mpg combined.
 That's still a 1-mpg improvement over last year, all due to the switch up from an old five-speed automatic to a new ZF eight-speed automatic with an eco driving mode.
 Still, we observed only about 12.4 mpg on a limited drive on mostly flat Texas urban thruways.

 It could be the best Jeep of them all, even.
 With its 730-mile cruising range, the Ecodiesel doesn't just render the HEMI V-8 an expensive and unnecessary upgrade--it makes us think twice about the Grand Cherokee's base V-6 when a diesel model can be specified for just about $4,500 more on the Limited version and up (from $41,290, in Limited trim).